 The only time the rabbits can fight is when the rabbit reaches sexual maturity, the male rabbit may start fights, and the relationship may end.

-Can I Keep Rabbit Indoor?
+Can I Keep Rabbits Indoor?

 Rabbits can be kept indoors, in a rabbit house or a cage.
 They are not destructive pets like cats and dogs; they are easy to litter train.

-Why is My Pet Aggressive?
+Why is My Rabbit Aggressive?

 Female rabbits protect their territories, especially their litter tray or sleeping area.
 It is advisable to clean when the rabbit is not looking.
 Rabbits can also show aggression when in fear, maybe they had a bad experience in the past, or when they pant.
 Always be patient and gentle with your rabbit.

-Why is My Rabbit Grinding Teeth?
+Why is My Rabbit Grinding its Teeth?